aica-technology/api/docs/docs/concepts/05-building-blocks/02-events.md

 # Events

 Events are discrete actions that change the dynamic state of an AICA application.
-They are handled and executed by the dynamic state engine For this reason, they are sometimes referred to as "state events".
+They are handled and executed by the Dynamic State Engine.
+For this reason, they are sometimes referred to as "state events".

 ## Event types